 - Cracks in the foundational flooring

-- Vertical cracks running along foundational walls
+- Vertical cracks running along the foundational walls

 - Uneven windows/door frames

-- The floor surfaces buckling
+- The floor surfaces are buckling

 - Shattered/cracked windows